-255 Considering the spatial representativeness of the high-frequency domain, it was more limited than the raw data but still strongly and positively correlated with a large portionsignificant correlation values were observed over much of the western and central Mediterranean basin (i.e., from 2015° W to 25° E) to central and from Northwestern Africa to Central Europe (circai.e., from 23° to 53° N)-(; Fig. 4b).
-Regarding the their stability over time, significant values decreased from an area well established across the central and western Mediterranean and Europe (1955 CE window) to an area that involved mainly Italy, the western Mediterranean, and Algeria in the 2010s (Fig. 8489 in the Supplementary Material).
+Considering the spatial representativeness of the high-frequency domain, it was more limited than the raw data but still strongly and positively correlated with a large portion of the western and central Mediterranean basin (i.e., from 20° W to 25° E) to central Europe (circa 53° N) (Fig. 4b).
+Regarding the stability over time, significant values decreased from an area well established across the central and western Mediterranean and Europe (1955 CE window) to an area that involved mainly Italy, the western Mediterranean, and Algeria in the 2010s (Fig. S4 in the Supplementary Material).